The decision considered whether certain expenditure was capital or revenue.

 The partnership’s argument relied firstly on the absurdity of no deduction being available (quickly dispatched by the judge) and the distinction between fixed and floating capital (the expenditure of floating capital being tax deductible).

 There is no correct approach to answering the question of capital versus revenue and, over the years various judges have formulated different approaches in reaching their conclusions.
 The FTT looked at the main authorities in turn before applying them to the facts of the case before it.
-Ultimately in finely balanced cases like this it probably comes down to the judge’s instinct.
-The FTT’s summarised its thusly:
+Ultimately in finely balanced cases like

 “It is with misgivings and reluctance that we conclude that the rights were capital in nature.
 The period over which the rights were to play a part in the business of the company is the factor which has weighed most heavily in reaching this conclusion despite the fact that the rights were ordinary commercial contracts and were the source of income rather than the setting in which it was generated.